KaeruCT/GLXY/README.md

 To build, you will need to have the [Android SDK](https://developer.android.com/sdk/index.html) and [Apache Ant](https://github.com/apache/ant) installed.

-Be sure to have the required target SDK version installed.
-This application needs version 17.
+Be sure to have a supported target SDK version installed.
-You can install it with the Android SDK.
+This application needs from version 5 onwards.
+It has been tested with version 17.
+You can list the SDK versions you have installed with `$ android list targets`

-Additionally, you will need jarsigner if you want to sign the resulting APK. jarsigner comes with the Java JDK.
+Additionally, you will need jarsigner if you want to sign the resulting APK.
+The jarsigner utility comes with the Java JDK.

 1. Clone the repo: